-A few days ago, I’ve found a way to automatically disable Touchpad when external an mouse is connected in Ubuntu.
+A few days ago, I've found a way to automatically disable Touchpad when external an mouse is connected in Ubuntu.
 Because, my palm accidentally touches the touchpad and messes up with my writing when I type something.
-Some of you may not like this idea of disabling Touchpad altogether or you don’t have an external mouse and you’re still dealing with accidental touch on the Touchpad while typing.
-If so, here are three ways to automatically disable Touchpad when typing in Ubuntu and its variants.
+Some of you may not like this idea of disabling Touchpad altogether or you don't have an external mouse and you're still dealing with accidental touch on the Touchpad while typing.
+If so, here are four different ways to automatically disable Touchpad when typing in Ubuntu and its variants.
 Please note that we are not going to completely disable the Touchpad, but only when we type something in the Keyboard.
 I have tested the following methods on Ubuntu 18.04 LTS desktop.
 I guess it will work on other Ubuntu-like distros as well.

-Automatically Disable Touchpad When Typing In Ubuntu
+Automatically Disable Touchpad when Typing in Ubuntu

 We are going to do this in three ways (both from CLI and GUI).
 You can choose whichever method works for you.
 First, let us try the graphical way which is easy for newbies.

-Method 1 – Using Touchpad Indicator utility
+Method 1 - Using Touchpad Indicator Utility

 Touchpad Indicator is small, graphical utility that will help you to configure Touchpad.

 The developer of this tool has created a PPA to make the installation much easier!
 Open your Terminal and run the following commands to install Touchpad Indicator on your Ubuntu system.